 Sometimes, hermit crabs shed their claws by choice.
 This may happen if your hermit crab hurts its claw, especially if it knows it’ll soon molt and grow a replacement.

 A hermit crab can live with a missing claw, especially if it’ll shortly molt, but some lifestyle adjustments will be necessary.
 It may be advisable to relocate a one-clawed hermit crab to an isolated tank or provide just one or two friendly conspecifics for its protection.

 Two mismatched claws, one large and one smaller, are vital signs of a happy and healthy hermit crab.
 If one cheliped has been shed, you must find out why it has happened.

 Is it Normal for Hermit Crabs to Lose Claws?

-Hermit crabs often shed limbs when sick, stressed or injured.
-Hermit crabs have ten legs – including the chelipeds – losing one or two legs won’t significantly impact their quality of life.
+Hermit crabs often shed limbs when sick, stressed, or injured.
+Hermit crabs have 10 legs – including the chelipeds – losing 1 or 2 legs won’t significantly impact their quality of life.